turastory/dagger-playground/docs/Note.md

 - @Singleton can be used on the declaration of class that has an @Inject constructor, or @Binds or @Provides methods.
 - We should also annotate component with @Singleton, in order to share an instance annotated with @Singleton among other objects in that component.

+### @Qualifier

+> To differentiate between different things of the same Java type in a case like this, we use qualifiers.
+> A qualifier is an annotation that can be used to give Dagger information it can use
+> to distinguish between instances of the same type.
+> Qualifiers are annotations that are themselves annotated with @Qualifier.

+> Qualifiers are often, but certainly not always, used with common data types
+> such as primitive types and String, which may be used in many places in a program for very different reasons.

+- Qualifiers are annotations, annotated with @Qualifier.
+- Qualifiers are applied to @Provides or @Binds methods & injection site, to distinguish which one to use, when there are several provide methods that returns same type.
+- Qualifiers are often used with common data types like String, Int, etc.